-- The Southern California Intercounty Transfer Protocol, attached hereto, is adopted by the Juvenile Courts, of the Superior Courts, for the counties of Los Angeles, San Diego, San Bernardino, Riverside, Imperial and Orange, and shall be applicable to the transfer of any dependency, delinquency and/or non-minor dependent cases between each county. - 2.
-All parties, attorneys, agencies and organizations appearing before the Southern California Juvenile Courts shall comply with the provisions of the Southern California Intercounty Transfer Protocol. - 3.
-In the event that the provisions of the Southern California Intercounty Transfer Protocol conflicts with the California Rules of Court, regarding the timelines and setting of transfer-in hearings, including Rule 5.612, the provisions of the Transfer Protocol shall control. - 4.
-This Administrative Order, adopting the Southern California Intercounty Transfer Protocol, shall be as a pilot project, for six months, commencing on August 4, 2014.
-This Order shall not automatically expire at the conclusion of the pilot, but shall be reviewed by the Juvenile Courts at that time.
+- The Southern California Inter-county Transfer Protocol, attached hereto, is adopted by the Juvenile Courts, of the Superior Courts, for the counties of Los Angeles, San Diego, San Bernardino, Riverside, Imperial, and Orange, and shall be applicable to the transfer of any dependency, delinquency and/or non-minor dependent cases between each county. - 2.
+All parties, attorneys, agencies, and organizations appearing before the Southern California Juvenile Courts shall comply with the provisions of the Southern California Inter-county Transfer Protocol. - 3.
+In the event that the provisions of the Southern California Inter-County Transfer Protocol conflicts with the California Rules of Court, regarding the timelines and setting of transfer-in hearings, including Rule 5.612, the provisions of the Transfer Protocol shall control. - 4.
+This Administrative Order officially adopts the Southern California Inter-County Transfer Protocol effective forthwith.
+This Order shall continue unless modified by a later Administrative Order.
+Revisions to the protocol shall be addressed as outlined in chapter one, section D. - 5.
+This order may be executed in subparts.